MarinaAbdalkarim/Game/README.md

 3. Of the files labelled Project 1, the (.exe) one is the one you select to run the game

-4. When you select it a window will come up saying it can't run, just click "learn more" and then "run anyway" and it should work.
+4. When you select it a window will come up saying it can't run, just click "more info" and then "run anyway" and it should work.